TheIridiumMan/HelixNet/Docs/layers.rst

 .. warning::
     Don't attempt to modify :class:`helixnet.layers.Layer.trainable_params`
-    because this might cause that the optimiser loses it's data
+    because this might cause the optimizer to lose its state data (e.g., momentum)

-    Also it's not recommended to overload :class:`helixnet.layers.Layer.predict` and :class:`helixnet.layers.Layer.null_grad` in order to have consistent behavior
+    Also it's not recommended to overload :class:`helixnet.layers.Layer.predict` and :class:`helixnet.layers.Layer.null_grad` to ensure consistent behavior across the framework

 .. autoclass:: helixnet.layers.Dense
     :members: